pirey/jquery-geserify/README.md

 A (super) simple jQuery carousel plugin

-It's so simple that it will not get in your way of how to style your carousel
+It's so simple that it will not get in our way of how to style our carousel

 ## Usage